CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 >Mr. Strangely did not hear him at first, and he repeated the question. &quot;Well, no, he was rather light and wiry, but he had big feet if that&#39;s what you mean.&quot;

->&quot;Right,&quot; said Mr. Beck, &quot;here is a full footmark.&quot; He got up from his knees and walked on briskly, picking up the trail as if it were the &quot;scent&quot; of a paper-chase, though Strangely1 s eyes could find only a few vague marks amongst the grass.
+>&quot;Right,&quot; said Mr. Beck, &quot;here is a full footmark.&quot; He got up from his knees and walked on briskly, picking up the trail as if it were the &quot;scent&quot; of a paper-chase, though Strangely's eyes could find only a few vague marks amongst the grass.
 The track skirted the woods and led them to the banks of a deep, dumb river that ran slowly, level with its brim.
 Along the banks of the river the track led them for about a mile, tending always away from the house.

 >Under the shelter of a clump of beech, Mr. Beck stopped short and began to cast about like a sporting dog that makes a dead set, weakens on it when he finds the bird has just left, and begins beating cautiously again.
 He examined every mark about the place with scrupulous care, went on about twenty yards to where the river was crossed by a new iron bridge, and walked a little with bent head on the further side.